zionward/Applicant_Helper/README.md

 ### 4. Run the application

 #### Local

-To run this app locally,  run following line to train model:
+1. (Optional) If you want to train this model, do this step.
+If not, go to step 2 directly.
+To run this app locally,  run following line to train model.
+If meet `make: Nothing to be done for all.` problem, see tip 2 below:
 ```bash
 make all
 ```
-After checking the evaluation (AUC and Confusion Matrix) in models file, if you feel this model looks good, then run the web-app using:
+2. After checking the evaluation (AUC and Confusion Matrix) in models file, if you feel this model looks good, then run the web-app using:
  ```bash
  python app.py
  ```